-Your marginal tax rate is important because your capital gain will get treated in the same way as any other income on your tax return for that year.
+Your marginal tax rate is important because your capital gain will be added to your assessable income in your tax return for that year.

-The length of time you hold your shares is relevant because individuals can usually discount a capital gain by 50%, meaning you may pay less tax, if you have held the asset for more than 12 months.
+The length of time you hold your shares is relevant because individuals can usually discount a capital gain by 50%, where you have held the asset for more than 12 months.

 What is a CGT event?

-Selling shares and some other assets such as an investment property, or giving them to someone else, triggers what’s called a ‘CGT event’.
+Selling shares and some other assets such as an investment property, or disposing of them to someone else, triggers what’s called a ‘CGT event’.

 The CGT event marks the point in time at which you make a capital gain or incur a capital loss.

 Other CGT events could include when a managed fund in which you own units distributes a capital gain to you.

 What happens if you make a capital loss?